deNBI/autoscaling-cluster/README.md

 * `forecast_by_job_history`: `True`
   * If active, search for elapsed job times in history.
   * Jobs are grouped by flavor resources and job identification pattern (default: job name).
 * `forecast_active_worker`: `1`
   * Forecast job processing from active workers.
   * Use the expected remaining job time from current running jobs.
 Search for resources on active workers that will become available soon.
+* `forecast_occupied_worker`: `True`
+  * When active workers are occupied with current running jobs, permit a new worker even with reduced predicted time effort to speed up processing.
+This option is only usable in combination with `forecast_active_worker`.
 * `job_match_value`: `0.95`
   * Search for job patterns in history with the provided accuracy.
 * `job_time_threshold`: `0.50`